Skip to main content

 Overview

-Agent Builder Platform supports two methods of authentication using NCP IAM:
+Agent Builder Platform supports three methods of authentication using NCP IAM:

 • Login Authorization: for interactive users via the Agent Builder Studio

-• Client Credentials: for service-to-service or automated integrations interacting directly with Agent Builder Platform APIs
+• Client Credentials - External Application: for external customers only - service-to-service or automated integrations interacting directly with Agent Builder Platform APIs using a mapped Service User

-One of the following IAM roles is required, regardless of authentication method:
+One of the following IAM roles is required:

 • Consumer: Only invoke agents